 Be Patient

 Most websites will reflect site title changes quickly, but for other sites it can take time for Google to crawl, process, and update site names after making changes or launching a new domain.
-Give it a few weeks before expecting any changes to appear.
+Ask for a recrawl, then give it a couple of weeks before expecting any changes to appear.

 If you’ve followed the above recommendations and still don’t see your preferred name, double check Google’s guidance.
 Things like site move issues, inconsistent names, or access restrictions could be blocking what you’d like to show.

 For those of you facing a non-unique name issue, you’ll want to use alternateName markup.
 This tells Google other versions of your business name or acronyms that are acceptable.
-Note that even though Google says “avoid creating an additional WebSite structured data block on your homepage if you can help it,” it is fine to add the markup.
+Note that even though Google says “avoid creating an additional WebSite structured data block on your homepage if you can help it,” it is fine to add the schema to Squarespace.

-To provide alternate choices, add this code—adjusted as needed for your site—and request a recrawl:
+To provide alternate title choices, add this code—adjusted for your site—and request a recrawl:

 <script type="application/ld+json">